dsl-logo

 Are variable rates cheaper than fixed rates?

-Based on Money’s analysis of Australia’s big four banks, the lowest rates available are generally fixed but this may be lenders pricing their products in anticipation of rate drops down the track.
-The caveat here is that variable rates could change and if you have locked into a fixed rate, it may not remain the cheaper option over time.
+Based on Money’s analysis of Australia’s home loan market, the lowest rates available right now are generally fixed.
+This may be due to lenders pricing their fixed-rate in anticipation of rate drops in 2025.
+But if the major bank economists are to be believed, variable rates could drop soon and if you lock into a fixed rate, it may not remain the cheaper option over time.

 Mansour Soltani home loan expert

-“One thing you can bet on is that the banks have already priced in which way they think the market is headed into their fixed rate.
+“One thing you can bet on is that the banks have already priced in which way they think the market is headed to their rates.
 They’re hoping borrowers will fix their rate purely based on wanting peace of mind.
 The best time to fix is when the market is not so volatile, and banks offer a great rate close to the variable.
-When the fixed and variable rates gap is too large like in 2024, I would choose variable."
+When the gap between fixed and variable rates is too large like it’s been in the past few years, I would choose a variable rate."

 How a rate change can impact your variable rate home loan repayments